OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 ### description

+A description appears to users in Excel as they are entering the function and specifies what the function does.
 A description doesn't require any specific tag.
 Add a description to a custom function by adding a phrase to describe what the function does inside the JSDoc comment.
 By default, whatever text is untagged in the JSDoc comment section will be the description of the function.
-The description appears to users in Excel as they are entering the function.

 In the following example, the phrase "A function that adds two numbers" is the description for the custom function with the id property of `ADD`.

-In the following example, ADD is the `id` and `name` of the function and a description is given.

 ```js
 /**